Melvin Carter (politician)

-Melvin Whitfield Carter III (born January 8, 1979) is an American politician who is the mayor of Saint Paul, Minnesota.
-Elected to his first term in 2017 and reelected in 2021, Carter is the 55th mayor of St. Paul and its first African American mayor.
-His current term of office ends on January 1, 2026.
-Carter has supported raising the city's minimum wage to $15 per hour.
+Melvin Whitfield Carter III (born January 8, 1979) is an American politician who was the 55th mayor of Saint Paul, Minnesota.
+Elected to his first term in 2017 and reelected in 2021, Carter was St. Paul's first African American mayor.
+His mayoralty ended on January 2, 2026.
+Carter supported raising the city's minimum wage to $15 per hour.
 He is one of 11 U.S. mayors who co-founded Mayors Organized for Reparations and Equity, a coalition of municipal leaders dedicated to starting pilot reparations programs in their cities.